ipfs-cluster/ipfs-cluster-website/content/documentation/reference/proxy.md

 * Some requests are intercepted and trigger cluster operations
 * All non-intercepted requests are forwarded to the IPFS daemon attached to the cluster peer

 This endpoint is enabled by default, and listens by default on `/ip4/127.0.0.1/tcp/9095` and is provided by the `ipfshttp` connector component.
-It can be disabled by removing its section from the [configuration file](/documentation/reference/configuration).
+It can be disabled by removing its section from the `service.json` configuration file.

 The requests that are intercepted are the following: